rayglover-ibm/cuda-bindings/docs/blog-article.md

 ---

-### __Step 5 –__ Build and test the Java binding
+### 🔨&nbsp; Step 5 – Build and test the Java binding

-_To work, you'll need a JDK installed on your system.
-You should also make sure the `JAVA_HOME` environment variable is set to the location of your JDK installation._
+To work, you'll need a JDK installed on your system.
+You should also make sure the `JAVA_HOME` environment variable is set to the location of your JDK installation.

 ```bash
 mkdir build_java && cd build_java